Passive Foreign Investment Company (PFIC)

 The PFIC rules are very complex, and we suggest you seek advice from a U.S. tax advisor on how these rules may apply to your situation.

-Our PFIC statements on select funds for the 2018 tax year are expected to be available and posted on this page at the end of March 2019.
+Our PFIC statements on select funds for the 2018 tax year are now available.
+See the link below.

 For U.S. citizens living in Canada, the deadline to file 2018 U.S. tax returns is June 17, 2019.